-Our highly technical Computing & iMedia department benefits from current industry-standard computing hardware and software, which allows you to learn using the latest equipment and technology.
-You will be taught by staff who have gained their knowledge and experience, first-hand from the industry.
+Our highly technical Computing & Games Development department benefits from industry-standard computing hardware and software, which allows you to learn using the latest equipment and technology.
+You will be taught by staff who have gained their knowledge and experience first-hand from the industry and academic backgrounds.

-Courses are offered at all levels in your career development, from foundation to Higher Education.
-The courses are designed to meet the needs of the individual as well as industry and commerce.
-We have a high level of achievement and progression into employment and university and have prominent recognition with employers.
+Courses are offered from Level 2 to Level 4.
+The courses are designed to meet the needs of the individuals as well as industry and commerce.
+We have a high level of achievement and progression into employment, higher education and have prominent recognition with employers.

 What will I learn?

 Each course has specific industry skills that will help prepare you for employment.
 Most of our courses are assessed through course work, with no end of year exams, but please see the individual course descriptions for more information.

 Most courses in Computing are BTEC’s Level 2 to 3 Certificates/Diplomas.
 The Extended Diploma is equivalent to three A-Levels and converts to UCAS points for university entry.
 For explanations of our qualifications, please see our Qualification Explained page.